-Love is ageless.
-It has no boundaries.
+Love is ageless; It has no boundaries.
 Love is independent of culture, color, race, religion, language, or country.
-Love has the magic of healing.
+Love and support are essential for recovery from chronic diseases and addictions.

 I can confidently say that without the love & support of a charming and beautiful Chinese woman named Alixin, I would not have survived harsh, painful, and prolonged treatments for many years.
 She is the one who, in her love, gave me a reason to live!
 Blog gallery link: The tremendous healing power of LOVE.